sanyanema/TraversingDisney/README.md

 <!-- USAGE EXAMPLES -->
 ## Features
 Our main focus when builing this tool was to make sure that the user had an optimized DisneyWorld experience, which we defined as going on the most rides they could within their time contraint.
-Key features of our tool are the ability to map a path through the park using landmarks, the
+One key feature of our tool is that () Another key feature of our tool is ()

 <p align="right">(<a href="#top">back to top</a>)</p>